Table Tennis Competition, Trojans Okehampton Trip - May 2025

 Singles - How it will run

-that they wish to enter this, there is no entry fee.
+Players will need to let SteveE know that they wish to enter this, there is no entry fee.

 preferably via the WhatsApp group.